 When it comes to what causes glaucoma in adults, there are certain risk factors that should be taken into consideration.
 The Glaucoma Research Foundation reports that African Americans are 15 times more likely to become visually impaired by glaucoma than Caucasians.
 For this reason, it may be advisable to begin scheduling regular eye appointments starting at age 30 if you are African American.

 Other risk factors may be lifestyle-related.
 According to Vision and Eye Health, smoking is known to restrict blood flow, leading to a greater risk of intraocular pressure.
 Simply stated, smoking cessation is a great way to lessen your risk of glaucoma.

-So too are diet and exercise.
-According to the Mayo Clinic, diabetes may also contribute to your risk of glaucoma.
-Improve your physical regimen and your nutritional intake and you may also improve your chances of having clear vision as you age.
+Diet and exercise can also have an impact on what causes glaucoma in adults.
+Research has found that diabetes may also contribute to your risk of glaucoma.
+Improve your physical regimen and your nutritional intake and you may also improve your chances of having a clear vision as you age.

-According to the Glaucoma Foundation, eye drops are a common part of the treatment strategy and will usually become a part of the patient’s daily self-care routine thereafter.
+According to the Glaucoma Foundation, eye drops are a common part of glaucoma treatment and will usually become a part of the patient’s daily self-care routine thereafter.
 When drops alone are not sufficient to reduce pressure, pills may be prescribed.
 In both cases, be sure your physician knows of any other prescriptions you might already be taking or allergies that you might have.